AmirSamson/playwright-test/README.md

 # Playwright Website Testing Project 🧪

 ![Playwright Logo](https://playwright.dev/img/playwright-logo.svg)
-*An open-source test automation project to validate website functionality using Playwright.*
+*An open-source test automation project to validate website functionality using Playwright POMs and Object Oriented programing for a clean and stateless code.*

 ---